CoSMoMVPA/CoSMoMVPA/doc/source/contact.rst

 ^^^^^^^
 - For general questions, comments, etc. please see the `CoSMoMVPA Google group`_.
 - For contributions, issues and bugs, see the `GitHub` page.
-- To contact us personally, see the FAQ_.
+- To contact us personally, please send an email to a@c or b@c, where a=andrew.c.connolly, b=nikolaas.n.oosterhof, c=dartmouth.edu.

 Bugs and other issues